YubicoLabs/cose-two-party-signing-algs-rfc/draft-lundberg-cose-two-party-signing-algs.md

-Since different signature algorithms digest the message in different ways and at different stages of the algorithm, there is no generally-applicable way to define such a division point for every possible signature algorithm.
+Since different signature algorithms digest the message in different ways and at different stages of the algorithm, there is no one generally-applicable way to define such a division point for every possible signature algorithm.
 Therefore, this specification defines algorithm identifiers encoding, for a specific set of signature algorithms,